 Toggle: English / Spanish

-Sweating is the release of a salty liquid from the body's sweat glands.
+Sweating is the release of liquid from the body's sweat glands.
+This liquid contains salt.
 This process is also called perspiration.

-Sweating is an essential function that helps your body stay cool.
+Sweating helps your body stay cool.
 Sweat is commonly found under the arms, on the feet, and on the palms of the hands.

-Sweating is controlled by the autonomic nervous system, the part of the nervous system that is not under your control.
-Because sweating is the body's natural way of regulating temperature, people sweat more when it's hot outside.
-People also sweat more when they exercise, or in response to situations that make them nervous, angry, embarrassed, or afraid.
+Sweating is controlled by the autonomic nervous system.
+This is the part of the nervous system that is not under your control.
+Sweating is the body's natural way of regulating temperature.

 - Spicy foods (known as "gustatory sweating")

 Drink plenty of fluids (water or better fluids containing electrolytes) to replace sweat.

 Lower room temperature a little bit to prevent more sweating.